bpm-diag/SCAN/README.md

 The segments are shown by default in ascending order following the number of occurrences.
 You can reverse the order by clicking on the button *ASCENDING/DESCENDING* and view them as you prefer.

-On the right you can create the new *DECLARE CONSTRAINTS* you want to apply.
+On the right you can choose the *DECLARE* constraints you want to apply.
 Select the constraint and the activities to apply it to.
-If you do not remember the operation of a constraint click on *i* which show an informative box.
+If you do not remember the operation of a constraint click on *i* which shows an informative box.
 All the constraints applied are visible in the *LIST OF CONSTRAINT* section and you can delete one at a time using the *TRASH* button.

 ![Apply DECLARE constraints and visualize in DESCENDING order](images/img3.JPG)

-Each time you apply a new constraint, segments that do not respect it are moved to the *NOT ACCEPTED SEGMENTS' LIST* section.
+Each time you apply a new constraint, segments that do not satisfy it are moved to the *NOT ACCEPTED SEGMENTS' LIST* section.

 ![After deletion of constraint](images/img4.JPG)